BerndiVader/MythicMobsExtension/README.md

 ## advaipathfinder mechanic:

-	Use this mechanic to add custom pathfinder goals or any other mythicmobs pathfindergoal.
+	Use this mechanic to add custom pathfinder goals or any other mythicmobs pathfindergoal parsed for variables.
 Its a NoTargetMechanic and therefor always be used at caster.

 	  - advaipathfinder{goal="[goalpriority_value] [pathfindergoal_text] [data_text]"}